KathiSa/climateindoorsimulation/index.md

 # Motivation
 (Author: Diana Marjanovic)

 Our software system, the 'EnergyPlus Room Simulator' tool, provides a user-friendly GUI and allows people without in-depth technical knowledge to execute room climate simulations with EnergyPlus.
-Our User Interface (see Figure 1) helps step-by-step to quickly create indoor climate simulations.
+Our User Interface (see screenshot below) helps step-by-step to quickly create indoor climate simulations.
 The different options for configuring a simulation as well as the possibility to have the simulation results output for analysis using graphs that can be adjusted to one's requirements show the versatility of our tool.

 (Author: Katharina Sammet)